John Belushi: 1975–1978: Work at Saturday Night Live and breakthrough

-In 1975, Chase and writer Michael O'Donoghue recommended Belushi to Lorne Michaels as a potential member for a television show Michaels was about to produce for NBC called NBC's Saturday Night, later Saturday Night Live.
-Michaels was initially reluctant, as he was not sure if Belushi's physical humor would fit with what he was envisioning, but he changed his mind after giving Belushi an audition.
-He appeared alongside O'Donoghue in Saturday Night Live's first sketch (subsequently titled "the Wolverines") which aired on October 11, 1975.
+In 1975, Chase and writer Michael O'Donoghue recommended Belushi to Lorne Michaels as a potential member for a TV show Michaels was about to produce for NBC called NBC's Saturday Night, later Saturday Night Live.
+Michaels was initially reluctant, unsure whether Belushi's physical humor would fit what he was envisioning, but he changed his mind after giving Belushi an audition.
+He appeared alongside O'Donoghue in SNL's first sketch (subsequently titled "the Wolverines") which aired on October 11, 1975.

-Over his four-year tenure at Saturday Night Live Belushi developed a series of successful characters, including the belligerent Saturday Night Live Samurai; Henry Kissinger; Ludwig van Beethoven; the Greek owner (Pete Dionisopoulos) of the Olympia Café; Captain James T. Kirk; and a contributor of furious opinion pieces on Weekend Update, during which he coined a catchphrase, "But N-O-O-O-O-O-O-O-O-O!"
+Over his four-year tenure at SNL Belushi developed a series of successful characters, including the belligerent SNL Samurai; Henry Kissinger; Ludwig van Beethoven; the Greek owner (Pete Dionisopoulos) of the Olympia Café; Captain James T. Kirk; and a contributor of furious opinion pieces on Weekend Update, during which he coined a catchphrase, "But N-O-O-O-O-O-O-O-O-O!"
 With Aykroyd, Belushi created Jake and Elwood, the Blues Brothers.
-Originally intended to warm up the studio audience before broadcasts of Saturday Night Live, the Blues Brothers were eventually featured as musical guests.
+Originally intended to warm up the studio audience before broadcasts of SNL, the Blues Brothers were eventually featured as musical guests.
 Belushi also reprised his Lemmings imitation of Joe Cocker.
 Cocker himself joined Belushi in 1976 to sing "Feelin' Alright?" together.

-Like many other Saturday Night Live cast members and writers, Belushi was a recreational drug user.
+Like many other SNL cast members and writers, but not all of them, Belushi was a recreational drug user.
 He attended concerts including Fleetwood Mac, Meat Loaf, Kiss, The Dead Boys, Warren Zevon, The Grateful Dead, and The Allman Brothers.
-In 1990, Michaels remembered him as a loyal trouper, to writers, a team player, yet he was fired and rehired at Saturday Night Live.
+In 1990, Michaels remembered him as a loyal trouper, to writers, a team player, yet he was fired and rehired at SNL.

-In Rolling Stones February 2015 appraisal of all 141 Saturday Night Live cast members, Belushi received their top ranking.
+In Rolling Stones 2015 appraisal of all 141 SNL cast members, Belushi received the top ranking.
 "Belushi was the 'live' in Saturday Night Live", they wrote, "the one who made the show happen on the edge … Nobody embodied the highs and lows of Saturday Night Live like Belushi."